applicationmanager/Git_Cheatsheet/Readme.md

 ls - used to list files and directories
 mkdir - used to create a new directory
 cd - used to change directories
 rm - used to remove files and directories
+touch - create a file
 ```

 ## Create Course Directories